gil--/frontify/README.md

 2. Run `npm install` to install all dependencies from package.json
 3. Create a private application on your store and enter the API credentials inside *config.json*
 4. Run `gulp` and change a file.
 It will then automatically get pushed to Shopify.
+5. Run `gulp deploy` to deploy the theme for continuous deployment.

 In order to see the new styling, svgs, or Javascript, you will need to edit `shop/layout/theme.liquid` and reference the correct paths.